mpenet/pact/README.md

   appropriate openapi data via a supplied function. `pact` comes with a number of useful predicate parsers that allow to generate correct schemas for common cases (numercic comparaisons, length bounds and so on).

+* Enable to register new generators, either globally or on per-call basis.

 By default pact is **strict**, it will throw at generation time if it cannot infer the json-schema for a spec, but it will allow you to specify the missing